 When actress Nancy Travis began searching for a vacation property with her husband, Rob Fried, and the couple’s two sons, ages 14 and 18, she wanted something that reminded her of her native East Coast but was closer to the family’s home base in Los Angeles.

 “I just really fell in love with the Sierra,” says Travis, who starred in the blockbuster films Three Men and a Baby and So I Married an Axe Murderer, among others.
 “The lot that we have in Martis Camp is right on the edge of the whole property.
 It gives us the opportunity to be in a community.”

-The lot sloped sharply upward to the northwest and remained mostly shrouded by tall Douglas firs.
+The lot sloped sharply upward to the northwest and remained mostly shrouded by tall white firs.

 “You just really feel like you’re pushed up into the trees,” says Seamus Gallagher, founder of Gallagher Construction LLC, which has built approximately 30 projects in Martis Camp.

 The 2.5-acre patch of land presented a few challenges to Gallagher and home designer David Spear of Truckee’s Mountain Concepts, who worked together on the layout and construction of the home.
 The steep angle of the terrain and the presence of a creek draining across the property were obstacles Spear eventually turned into unique features through an incorporative design.